User Federation

 User Storage SPI

-We have an external system that stores and manages user data which is accessible via a REST API.
+We have an external system that stores and manages user data, accessible via a REST API.

-However, due to certain constraints, we do not want to migrate this existing system to Red Hat Single Sign-On data model.
-Therefore, we are interested in expanding and integrate our Red Hat Single Sign-On deployment with this external user storage system.
+However, due to certain constraints, we do not want to migrate this existing system to the Red Hat Single Sign-On (RH-SSO) data model.
+Instead, we aim to integrate our RH-SSO deployment with this external user storage system.

-The REST API has been developed using Quarkus and is named jaxrs-user-store.
+The REST API is implemented using Quarkus and is named jaxrs-user-store.
 It provides two endpoints:

-• /api/v1/users, which returns a set of all the users in the system.
+• /api/v1/users – returns all users in the system.

-• /api/v1/users/{id}, which returns the user that matches the userId with id.
+• /api/v1/users/{id} – returns the user matching the userId with id.

 Both endpoints accept GET requests.

-The application is designed to be deployed on top of OpenShift.
-You can deploy it by running the ocp-deploy.sh script or alternatively:
+The application is designed to run on OpenShift.
+You can deploy it by executing the ocp-deploy.sh script or, alternatively:

 ./mvnw install -Dquarkus.kubernetes.deploy=true